 - If one does not need to push data to Epic

-A good example would be a telehealth app that pulls data in for a remote provider to review it while treating a patient.
+A good example would be a telehealth app that pulls data in for a remote provider for reviewing while treating a patient.
 Another example is a patient management app that tracks and monitors treatment plans.
 The app pulls initial and ongoing clinical data (such as medication status and test results) when a patient’s record is being reviewed and keeps track of changes.

 Here’s a screenshot from an MVP app we built to demonstrate how one can develop a simple health app using the Epic USCDI API.

 As you can see in the screenshot, the app allows you to find a patient and view her electronic health record with previous diagnoses, prescribed medications, care plans, etc. The app also pulls the patient’s demographic data with the integration.
 You can use this data when seeing a patient remotely or for any other processing purposes.

 When Epic API Is Not a Good Fit